What do the PEGI labels mean

 PEGI websiteBack to top

 Parental control systems are available on all video game consoles, tablets, smartphones, and handheld devices, as well as PC and Mac operating systems, to assist parents in managing online interaction, playtime, spending, and access to age-appropriate video games.
-These are designed to be as simple to use as possible, from your smartphone via an app, that allows you to manage your child's gameplay.
-We recommend that you use these tools not only to control the gameplay but also as a starting point for conversation with your child in order to establish the rules that work best for you and your family.
+These are designed to be as simple to use as possible.

 Select which games you are happy for your children to play (based on the PEGI age ratings).

 Manage and control the amount of time your children can spend playing games.
 More on weekends, less on weekdays?
+Find the balance.

 Back to top